Make one paid email verification request in five minutes

 A keyless request to InboxPolicy's verification endpoint returns an HTTP 402 response with machine-readable payment requirements instead of a decision.
-Your agent reads those requirements, attaches an X-PAYMENT header carrying $0.01 in USDC on Base, and resubmits the same request.
+Your agent reads those requirements, attaches a PAYMENT-SIGNATURE header carrying the quoted $0.006-$0.01 rate in USDC on Base, and resubmits the same request.

 InboxPolicy settles the payment on-chain and returns the send decision in the same response, along with an on-chain settlement receipt.
 No signup step, no API key exchange, and no separate billing call.